dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 **Input parameters**

-- What statistics do you wish to calculate?: Select either Planimetric area or Planimetric area and real surface area.
+- **What statistics do you wish to calculate?**: Select either Planimetric area or Planimetric area and real surface area.

-- Select country: Select country to process from the dropdown list.
+- **Select country**: Select country to process from the dropdown list.

-- CSV_containing_UN_country_codes: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).
+- **CSV_containing_UN_country_codes**: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).

-- Enter Output B4: Enter the path to the combined year 1 and year 2 LULC, Impact and Mountain layer for the period that you are processing (generated in step B4).
+- **Enter Output B4**: Enter the path to the combined year 1 and year 2 LULC, Impact and Mountain layer for the period that you are processing (generated in step B4).

-- Select folder for outputs: Select an output folder to store your outputs.
+- **Select folder for outputs**: Select an output folder to store your outputs.
 The output folder should already exist.
 Make sure the folder name does not have any spaces.

-- Enter year of landcover year 1: Enter the year of the LULC data used for year 1.
+- **Enter year of landcover year 1**: Enter the year of the LULC data used for year 1.

-- Enter year of landcover year 2: Enter the year of the LULC data used for year 2.
+- **Enter year of landcover year 2**: Enter the year of the LULC data used for year 2.

-- Input RSA raster: Enter the path to the resampled or aggregated version of the real surface area raster (generated in step A5a).
+- **Input RSA raster**: Enter the path to the resampled or aggregated version of the real surface area raster (generated in step A5a).

-- Transition_matrix_for_QGIS: Enter the path to the transition matrix for QGIS (generated in step B2b).
+- **Transition_matrix_for_QGIS**: Enter the path to the transition matrix for QGIS (generated in step B2b).

 **Click Run.**